-Follow the guidelines below from the caregivers at CareFor, top providers of home care San Marcos families trust, to better manage the symptoms of COPD:
+Follow the guidelines below from the caregivers at CareFor, top providers of home care assistance in San Antonio, TX and nearby areas, to better manage the symptoms of COPD:

 - Make time for breakfast.
 For those diagnosed with COPD, breathing burns as many as 10 times more calories than for those without the disease, so beginning the day with a balanced, healthy breakfast can provide the calories and nutrients needed for the day.